LeNPaul/Lagrange/README.md

 ### Site Variables

 To change site build settings, edit the `_config.yml` file found in the root of your repository, which you can tweak however you like.
-More information on configuration settings can be found on [the Jekyll documentation site](https://jekyllrb.com/docs/configuration/).
+More information on configuration settings and plugins can be found on [the Jekyll documentation site](https://jekyllrb.com/docs/configuration/).

 If you are hosting your site on GitHub Pages, then committing a change to the `_config.yml` file will force a rebuild of your site with Jekyll.
 Any changes made should be viewable soon after.
 If you are hosting your site locally, then you must run `jekyll serve` again for the changes to take place.